GoraNetwork/gora-dao-smartcontracts/README.md

 Proposal contract create and configure ABI calls would create Proposal units (if all criteria is met by the call ARGs) and after that the Proposal creator account would be the manager of that Proposal unit and inherently can assign and delegate this to another account!
 The scope of authority Proposal manager account has is not broad and is only to maintain 100% non-custodial, decentralized and permission-less DAO protocol, nothing more!
 For example, Proposal manager cannot delete proposal and just can deactivate it and withdraw from it!
 Delete and update are disabled on Proposals as well as their peer vesting contracts!

+Some methods are support methods and actual operation happens on the method with same name but different signature on Proposal smart contract!
+Those methods are:

+- Configure_Proposal
+- Activate_Voting
+- Proposal_Participate
+- Proposal_Withdraw_Participation
+- Force_Close_Proposal

 ```mermaid